zzehli/study-notes/data structure and algorithm/algorithm.md

         return arrayMax
 ```
+### 122** Best Time to Buy and Sell Stock II
+* initial thought: this seems way more difficult that the previous one
+* Q: explore the relationship between different solutions: https://leetcode.com/problems/best-time-to-buy-and-sell-stock-ii/solutions/803206/python-js-java-go-c-o-n-by-dp-greedy-visualization-thinking-process
 ### 169** Majority Element (moore's algorithm)
 ### 57** Insert Interval
 * O(n) solution makes one pass through the array, compare the start/end of the new interval with the interval i, insert if no overlap, else create a new interval based on the overlapping condition